kod2337/VIPTutors_Skill_Test/README.md

 ## License

-This project is developed as a skill assessment demonstrating rapid full-stack development capabilities - **complete task management system built in 24 hours**.
+This project is developed as a skill assessment demonstrating rapid full-stack development capabilities - **complete enterprise-level task management system with professional UX built in 24 hours**.